 The Mom: She is a lifelong lover of the written word, which she passed on to her son.
 After he was hurt in Iraq, she began to assist ‘The Wife’ in advocating for her son.
 When the head injury made it difficult for him to focus and read, she sought adaptive technologies, some people call them ‘KINDLES.’
 When his therapists encouraged him to write, she bought the first pen.
 Naturally, when Tim C. Taylor inspired him to give Indy Publishing a go, she fixed the virus prone computer and handled the back room production.
 And when they learned at RavenCon that authors needs blogs and other visibility venues, she set up the website.

-The Editor/Co-Writer: Corey Truax is a writer, editor, blogger, stay-at-home dad, and husband.
+Co-Writer: Corey Truax is a writer, former editor, blogger, stay-at-home dad, and husband.
 A veteran Navy combat cameraman and journalist, he has recently dropped his anchor on the shore of civilian life.
 His wife, on the other hand, keeps them moving around the world as an active-duty Navy nuclear engineer.
-When he’s not using a handheld dosimeter to scan his baby boy for radiation, he is dutifully editing, blogging, and writing.
-Known as the Quintessential Editor on his blog page, Corey works to continuously improve and share his knowledge of the craft by offering writing tips to fellow scribblers every day.
-He also owns and operates Quintessential Editing LLC., which focuses on providing structural editing services to authors.
+When he’s not using a handheld dosimeter to scan his baby boy for radiation, he is dutifully blogging and writing.
 His author page Corey D Truax offers sneak-peaks into his writing life.